thi-ng/umbrella/packages/wasm-api-bindgen/README.md

 ## About

-Polyglot bindings code generators for hybrid JS & WebAssembly projects
+Polyglot bindings code generators for hybrid JS & WebAssembly projects.
+This is a support package for [@thi.ng/wasm-api](https://github.com/thi-ng/umbrella/tree/develop/packages/wasm-api).

 Without any additional help, current data exchange between a WebAssembly module and the JS/TS host application is restricted to simple numeric values.
 Not even